Caringbah High School: Debating

 The school maintains several debating teams consisting of students from all grades, participating in regional debating competitions.
-In 2014 a team of Year 10 students won the grand final of the Les Gordon History Debating Competition.
+In 2014, and 2018 a team of Year 10 students won the grand final of the Les Gordon History Debating Competition.

-Formula 1 in Schools

-The school has participated in the F1 in Schools competition organised by the REA Foundation.
-After reaching the 2014 New South Wales State finals, the school's Nangamay won the 2016 Southern Sydney Regional Finals and placed third at the 2016 New South Wales State Finals.
-At the 2017 Australian National Finals held in Adelaide, the team won the innovation award and industry collaboration award, primarily due to their connection with McLaren CEO Ron Dennis.
-The highlight of the tournament came during the surprise 'pressure challenge' in which the team's closed-wheel racing car became the first car in the world to break the 0.9 second barrier at an official Formula 1 in Schools event, with the fastest time ever recorded of 0.895 seconds.

 Duke of Edinburgh Award

 Caringbah High offers the Duke of Edinburgh Award program as a co-curricular activity.
 In October 1973, Prince Philip, Duke of Edinburgh himself presented the award at the school.
+Newspaper clippings of the Duke's visit are on display in the Caringbah High School Library.

 HSC results

 Caringbah High School students achieve consistently high marks in the Higher School Certificate (HSC).
 In the years 2000–2007, of the 150 student cohort, on average 11 students achieved 99+ (7%), 23 achieved 98+ (15%), and 48 achieved 95+ (31%), with over 98% of students gaining entrance into university.
 In the 2009 student HSC cohort the average ATAR was 87.8, with 60% of students achieving an ATAR 90+.

-The school's HSC rankings from 2007 to 2022 according to Better Education were:
+The school's HSC rankings from 2007 to 2024 according to Better Education were: